LinkedInLearning/hands-on-ai-building-and-deploying-llm-powered-apps-4511409/README.md

 This is the repository for the LinkedIn Learning course `Hands-On AI: Building and Deploying LLM-Powered Apps`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
-## Lab2: Adding LLM to Chainlit App
+## Lab3: Enabling Load PDF to Chainlit App
+Building on top of the current simplified version of ChatGPT using Chainlit, we now going to add loading PDF capabilities into the application.

-Now we have a web interface working, we will now add an LLM to our Chainlit app to have our simplified version of ChatGPT.
+ NowNow we have a web interface working, we will now add an LLM to our Chainlit app to have our simplified version of ChatGPT.
 We will be using [Langchain](https://python.langchain.com/docs/get_started/introduction) as the framework for this course.
 It provides easy abstractions and a wide varieties of data connectors and interfaces for everything LLM app development.

 In this lab, we will be adding an Chat LLM to our Chainlit app using Langchain.